 • are aged 17.

-Eligible options under the Act to meet the 'compulsory participation phase' include:
+Eligible options under the Act during the compulsory participation phase may include:

 • school education